memecore-foundation/Go-MemeCore/README.md

 [![Travis](https://app.travis-ci.com/ethereum/go-ethereum.svg?branch=master)](https://app.travis-ci.com/github/ethereum/go-ethereum)
 [![Discord](https://img.shields.io/badge/discord-join%20chat-blue.svg)](https://discord.gg/nthXNEv)

 Automated builds are available for stable releases and the unstable master branch.
-Binary archives are published at https://geth.ethereum.org/downloads/.

 ## Building the source

-For prerequisites and detailed build instructions please read the [Installation Instructions](https://geth.ethereum.org/docs/getting-started/installing-gmeme).
+For prerequisites and detailed build instructions please read the [Installation Instructions](https://geth.ethereum.org/docs/getting-started/installing-geth).

+For reference, it is technically based on geth, and the standard documentation for geth is compatible with gmeme.
+Therefore, please note that some of the documentation links to geth-based documentation, and you can recognize it as gmeme instead of geth.

 Building `gmeme` requires both a Go (version 1.19 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run